 To begin measuring the main beams of a deer’s antlers, place the tape measure at the base where it emerges from the skull and follow along its curvature until reaching the tip.
 Ensure the tape is tight against any curves or bends but not so tight that it compresses or distorts any part of the antler.

-For measuring tine length, locate each point extending from the main beam and hold your calipers perpendicular to determine its length accurately.
-Start at its base where it meets with the main beam, and carefully adjust the calipers until they touch both ends of each tine.
+To measure the tine length, locate each point extending from the main beam and hold your calipers perpendicular to determine its length accurately.
+Start at its base, where it meets the main beam, and carefully adjust the calipers until they touch both ends of each tine.

 Scoring Non-Typical Antlers